dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 ### Oneth’s Clear Vision

-An artifact from Legion with a nerfed proc chance in addition to spenders not being as strong anymore.
+An copied Legendary from Legion with a nerfed proc chance in addition to spenders not being as strong anymore.

+If tuned well enough it will have a positive impact on the rotation as it had in Legion.

 Outclassed in all aspects by nearly all other Legendaries in all scenarios.
 On single target the Starfall is only useful with Stellar Drift which you wouldn’t take on a single target encounter.
 In AoE the Starsurge has very little value and due to the high Astral Power cost of Starfall you get very few procs.